vishalchandra/copilot-vscode/app/vscode/asset/walkthrough/tips-and-tricks.md

 # Tips and Tricks

-Understanding these concepts will help you get the most out of Rubberduck.
+Understanding these concepts will help you get the most out of FIFOCoPilot.

 - **Be specific**.
   When you ask for, e.g., code changes, include concrete names and describe the desired outcome.
 Avoid vague references.